jschirrmacher/zerberus/README.md

 - [http://localhost:10000/old/remote.html](http://localhost:10000/old/remote.html) - A remote control, which lets you directly control the car.
 This is especially useful for a smartphone used as the control device.
 In this case, replace the 'localhost' part in the URL by the actual IP address or hostname of the car.
 Put it on your home screen for easier access and to get rid of the browser controls.
 - [http://localhost:10000/old](http://localhost:10000/old) - this older frontend contains a simple car control via arrow keys and space bar (for breaking) and a lot of information about GPIO state.

 The older frontend also listens to the "t" key, which toggles route tracking.
 Tracked routes currently reside in CSV files on the server in `data/routes`.
 The name of each CSV file is the unix time stamp, the tracking was started.
-Each entry starts with the time in millseconds relative to this start time.
+Each entry starts with the time in milliseconds relative to this start time.

 ### Install to run at boot (experimental)